innovacy/Up/README.md

-# An extremely simple, yet powerful markdown-based CMS/Wiki
+# A simple, fast and powerful markdown-based CMS/Wiki

 Up! is an extremely simple, yet powerful markdown-based CMS/Wiki, to create easily and fast the most light-weight and fastest wiki's, documentations or simple websites, without writing one line of any PHP code, HTML or CSS.

 ## Features